Pavel-Gildt/Action-Items/README.md

 Deployment.
 Tracking construction gating items.
 Use the Vizion Package like a traditional action item register to track outstanding documents and other requirements for construction.
 Assign responsible departments and keep notes on progress and issues until resolved.

 Note.
 The Action Items are a child to the Project Tracker and the Lease Tracker.
 Additional relationships can be added to track actions for other business processes.
-You may also attach Action Items to other trackors, please consult your provider to learn more.